 2.2 Load Forecasting Horizons

 Electricity demand can be assessed periodically - hourly, daily, weekly, monthly, or yearly and forecasting can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [24].
 Short-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks; it is critical in the areas of planning, contingency analysis, load flow assessment, and power system planning and maintenance [1], [24], [54].
-Disparities in time horizons have implications for the models and methodologies used in forecasting, and for the available and selected input data.
+Disparities in time horizons have implications for the models and methodologies used in forecasting, and for what is available and selected for input data.
 The analyst must determine the most appropriate model type and the critical external factors that must be taken into account in order to obtain the most precise forecast [55].

 2.2.1 Very Short-Term Load Forecasting (VSTLF)